pergolafabio/Hikvision-Addons/doorbell_beta/DOCS.md

 After you have started the __Mosquitto broker__ add-on, you should be able to automatically connect Home Assistant to the broker by going to `Settings` -> `Devices & Services` -> `MQTT`, and clicking `Configure`.

-If you have an external MQTT broker, you can define it the add-on config too:
+(Optional) If you have an external MQTT broker, you can define it the add-on config too:

 #### Example config
 ```yaml